AutomationSolutionz/automationsolutionz.github.io/docs/Calling-method-on-variable.md

 title: Calling method on variable
 ---

-Zeuz node allow you to use any kind of python built-in method on variable.
+ZeuZ node allow you to use any kind of python built-in method on variable.
 Example: **%|var_name.capitalize()|%**,where `var_name` is the name of the variable .
 You can also use several methods at a time.
 Example:**%|var_name.upper().strip().split(" ")|%**.

 Suppose a string value **Hello ZEUZ Client** is saved into a variable named **var**.
 We want to extract every word from the variable in lowercase & make a list of it.